top of page

 Search

-From WWII Lithuania to Today: Why Upstander Chiune Sugihara Matters
+From World War II Lithuania to Today: Why Upstander Chiune Sugihara Matters

+Grades 6-12.
 Students will learn about Lithuania during WWII and how Chiune Sugihara, a Japanese diplomat, saved thousands of Jewish refugees by issuing transit visas—defying the strict orders of his own government.
 After reviewing a brief historical timeline and the “10 Upstander Steps,” students watch a video about Sugihara’s life to identify how he acted with courage and moral responsibility.
-In Part 2 of the lesson, students connect this historical example to their own lives by viewin

 Being an Upstander - Learning from The Sneetches, by Dr. Seuss